AI mentions in earnings calls

 The narrative is carrying spend that the operating results no longer support.
 Corrections from this zone are rarely gentle.

 Every indicator is normalized against a fixed floor and ceiling to a heat score between 0 and 100, where 100 reads as maximally overheated.
-Indicators where a low raw value signals heat — pilot conversion, the no-plan share — are inverted before weighting.
+Indicators where a low raw value signals heat — the pilot-to-return rate, the no-plan share — are inverted before weighting.

 The composite is a weighted mean.
 Weights favor indicators that measure the gap between stated conviction and operating evidence (pilot conversion, reversals, ownerless budgets) over pure narrative volume.